apache/arrow/python/doc/source/development.rst

 If you did not build parquet-cpp, you can omit ``--with-parquet`` and if you did not build with plasma, you can omit ``--with-plasma``.

-If you built with the experimental Apache ORC integration, include ``--with-orc`` in these flags.

 You should be able to run the unit tests with:

 .. code-block:: shell